uwcartlab/webmapping/Chapter07/readme.md

 Note that some elements of markdown, such as mentioning a user with the (`@`) symbol, are specific to GitHub. **_Vanilla_** markdown refers to styles that are consistent across platforms.

-Now that you know a bit about markdown, let’s start working on the final project proposal.
+Now that you know a bit about markdown, practice by adding a _readme.md_ file to your Leaflet lab and include your name and project title.
+It is good to get into the habit of including a _readme.md_ file for every project.

+After practice with your own project, let’s start working on the final project proposal.
 In your code editor, open the _readme.md_ file from your cloned team repository.
 Add your name as an ordered list element and commit your changes with “Activity 7” in the commit summary (Figure 2.5).

 ![figure7.2.5.png](img/figure7.2.5.png)